-With over twenty years’ experience as a researcher into racial and sexual discrimination, director of a women’s complementary health care charity, a city farmer, television news scriptwriter, photographer, economic and environmental researcher, I have, over the last two decades, strategically supported and helped capacity build with small to medium-sized charities, small businesses and social enterprises.
+Awareness, skills and experience gained as a Director of a women’s complementary health care charity, a city farmer and television news scriptwriter inform and enhance my effectiveness as a capacity-building consultants for small to medium-sized charities, small businesses and social enterprises.

-In my capacity as a writer, researcher and photo-journalist, I also help review policies, publications, videos and exhibitions on topics ranging from race, domestic violence, housing, environmental sustainability, cultural and heritage issues.
+In my capacity as a writer, researcher and photo-journalist, I undertake policy reviews editorial work for publications and have produced videos and exhibitions on race, domestic violence, housing, environmental sustainability, cultural and heritage issues.